Copeland's method: Use in sporting tournaments

 A method related to Copeland's is commonly used in round-robin tournaments.
 Generally it is assumed that each pair of competitors plays the same number of games against each other. rij is the number of times competitor i won against competitor j plus half the number of draws between them.

 It was adopted in precisely this form in international chess in the middle of the nineteenth century.
 It was adopted in the first season of the English Football League (1888–1889), the organisers having initially considered using a 1/0/0 system.
 For convenience the numbers were doubled, i.e. the system was written as 2/1/0 rather than as 1/1/2/0.

-Sporting use differs from politics in that the scoring system is seen as one of the rules of the game with less emphasis on objective truth.
-For this reason modified Copeland systems using 3/1/0 scoring are commonly adopted.

-(The Borda count is also analogous to sporting tournaments.
-Copeland's method is analogous to a tournament in which each pair of competitors play a single game whose result is determined by the entire electorate whereas the Borda count is analogous to a tournament in which every completed ballot determines the result of a game between every pair of competitors.)
+(The Borda count has also been used to judge sporting tournaments.
+The Borda count is analogous to a tournament in which every completed ballot determines the result of a game between every pair of competitors.)

 Rationale

-In many cases decided by Copeland's method the winner is the unique candidate satisfying the Condorcet criterion; in these cases, the arguments for that criterion (which are powerful but not universally accepted) apply equally to Copeland's method.
+In many cases decided by Copeland's method the winner is the unique candidate satisfying the Condorcet criterion; in these cases, the arguments for that criterion (which are powerful, but not universally accepted) apply equally to Copeland's method.

-When there is no Condorcet winner Copeland's method seeks to make a decision by a natural extension of the Condorcet method, combining preferences by simple addition.
-The justification for this lies more in its intuitive appeal than in any logical arguments.
+When there is no Condorcet winner, Copeland's method seeks to make a decision by a natural extension of the Condorcet method, combining preferences by simple addition.
+The justification for this lies more in its simplicity than in logical arguments.

 The Borda count is another method which combines preferences additively.
 The salient difference is that a voter's preference for one candidate over another has a weight in the Borda system which increases with the number of candidates ranked between them.
 The argument from the viewpoint of the Borda count is that the number of intervening candidates gives an indication of the strength of the preference; the counter-argument is that it depends to a worrying degree on which candidates stood in the election.

 Partha Dasgupta and Eric Maskin sought to justify Copeland's method in a popular journal, where they compare it with the Borda count and plurality voting.
 Their argument turns on the merits of the Condorcet criterion, paying particular attention to opinions lying on a spectrum.
 The use of Copeland's method in the first instance, and then of a tie-break, to decide elections with no Condorcet winner is presented as "perhaps the simplest modification" to the Condorcet method.